shwina/still-magic/_en/package.md

 print('passes test with tolerance of 1.0: {}'.format(zipf.is_zipf(generated, rel=1.0)))
 ```

-## How Can I Distribute Software Packages That I Have Created? {#s:packages-distribute}
+## How Can I Distribute Software Packages That I Have Created? {#s:package-distribute}

 -   Yes, people can clone your repository and copy files from that
 -   But it's much friendlier to create something they can install